pnp-software/fwprofile/README.md

 The owner of the project is [P&P Software GmbH](http://pnp-software.com/).

 # License
-Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL) v3, see LICENSE.
+Free use of this software is granted under the terms of the Mozilla Public Licence v2 see [LICENSE](LICENSE).